80 Unique Facts About Utah

 Monument Valley, Utah

-• The only state in the US with parts of national forest in each of its counties is Utah.
+25. Utah is The only state in the US with parts of a national forest in each of its counties.

-• Lake Powell, Utah is the second largest water reservoir in the US after Lake Mead in Nevada.
+27. Lake Powell, Utah is the second largest water reservoir in the US after Lake Mead in Nevada.
 It is also a popular tourist attraction.
-It is created by the Glen Canyon Dam in neighborhing Arizona.
+It is created by the Glen Canyon Dam in neighboring Arizona.
 It is on the Colorado River, just like Hoover Dam and many others.

 Exterior of the Salt Lake Utah Temple lit up at night